SAP-samples/teched2025-DA265/exercises/ex2/README.md

 <BR>
 <BR>

+### Step 42: brands over 1 million

-### Step 41: Your focus now turns to brands with over 1 millions units sold last year.
+Your focus now turns to brands with over 1 millions units sold last year.

 1. Type `show me units for brand and corporation by state >1m for last year `